Philosophy (PHIL) Courses

 PHIL 230 Belief, Knowledge & Truth (3) The sources and limits of human knowledge.
 Classical and contemporary epistemological theories, and their application to the everyday search for knowledge.

 PHIL 304 Phil and Cultural Diversity (3) Philosophical examination of the meaning of cultural diversity and pluralism for questions concerning community and knowledge from a variety of American and non-western cultures as well as their interactions with categories of identity, based upon nation, race, class, gender and sexuality.
 Addresses the interactions of the social experience of individuals based upon categories of identity and the emergence of forms of community and knowledge.
 A global or transnational section will be one component of the course.
+(Attributes: GCC)

 PHIL 316 Science, Technology & Society (3) Impact of science and technology on various philosophical issues.
 Through a variety of readings that exemplify the field's content, students will examine the social, political, aesthetic, ethical, economic, and environmental constructs that shape modern institutions in science and technology.

 PHIL 320 Social & Political Phil (3) Good and right applied to economic, political, and religious establishments; obligation, freedom of dissent, capital punishment, violence, rights, revolution, and war.
 Pre: previous work in philosophy.
 Recommended: PHIL 220.

 PHIL 323 Professional Ethics (3) Professional conduct is being questioned as never before-- lawyers, physicians, engineers, accountants, etc., are criticized for disregarding the rights of clients and the public interest.
 The course addresses the ethical problems of "the professions" in general and will focus on professions in business, law, and health care.
 Pre: previous course work in philosophy.